-Everything mentioned above has caused constant pressure on businesses, courts and parties involved in the accomplishment of the real mission, which is to assist businesses and not punish them.
+Everything mentioned above has caused constant pressure on businesses, courts, and parties involved in accomplishing the actual mission, which is to assist businesses and not punish them.

-2. The business is not guaranteed legal certainty and fair treatment.
-The lack of institutional cooperation - cost to the business a) It is impossible for investors who operate based on pertinent contracts in petroleum research and development to be acknowledged as exempt from VAT regarding a number of expenses incurred by their subcontractors.
-These expenses are directly related with the hydrocarbon operations.
+The business is not guaranteed legal certainty and fair treatment.
+The lack of institutional cooperation - cost to the business a.
+Investors who operate based on pertinent contracts in petroleum research and development can't be exempted from VAT regarding several expenses incurred by their subcontractors.
+These expenses are directly related to hydrocarbon operations.

-The administration's awareness in treating businesses, especially with regards to strategic businesses has increased, in line with the contractual provisions.
-However, gaps in institutional coordination violate important principles of law and it is the business to often bear the costs that come with such gaps.
+The administration's awareness of treating businesses, especially strategic businesses, has increased according to the contractual provisions.
+However, gaps in institutional coordination violate essential principles of law, and it is the business to bear often the costs that come with such gaps.

-Below there is a concrete case in the hydrocarbon sector, exhausting at the same time many of the above-mentioned problems.
+Below there is a concrete case in the hydrocarbon sector, exhausting at the same time many of the problems mentioned above.

-34 Article 17 "Mediation and reconciliation"

-^{1.} The State Advocacy shall mediate for a dispute settlement resolution between central bodies of the public administration and the public entities.
+- 34 Article 17 "Mediation and reconciliation" - 1.
+The State Advocacy shall mediate for a dispute settlement resolution between central bodies of the public administration and the public entities.
 The State Advocacy Office shall send the settlement, which the parties have agreed for, to the Minister of Justice and the Minister of Finance.
-Their endorsement shall be materialized in a joint order and, only upon that order, it shall be made biding for the parties in dispute.

-^{2.} The State Advocacy Office shall recommend a dispute settlement resolution between a public administration central or local body and another central or local body, when they so require.
+Their endorsement shall be materialized in a joint order and, only upon that order, it shall be made biding for the parties in dispute. - 2.
+The State Advocacy Office shall recommend a dispute settlement resolution between a public administration central or local body and another central or local body, when they so require.
 There cannot be provided recommendations regarding cases of dispute over competencies.